How Do I Forgive When Trust Is Broken? Working Through Infidelity in Couples Counseling

 1. Process your emotions despite the broken trust

-1. Forgive and take the next steps
+1. Forgive and take the next steps, like online therapy or couples counseling

-Moving forward after forgiveness may include recommitting to each other, establishing new boundaries, and addressing related conflicts that may be impacting the relationship.
 Additionally, if the betrayal of trust occurred in a romantic or family relationship, you may consider attending therapy.
-Working with a counselor can help you both better understand underlying challenges that led to the violation, improve communication, and rebuild trust.
+If you and your partner decide to attend therapy, working with a counselor can help you both better understand underlying challenges that led to the violation, improve communication, and rebuild trust.

 Knowing how to listen is a key component of communication, helping you understand the other person clearly.
 When listening, try to avoid formulating a response and instead focus on comprehending their key points.
 Once they’ve finished speaking, you can ask clarifying questions, summarize their statements, and then respond.
+Working with a therapist can help you practice these skills.

-Avoid accusatory language
+Avoid accusatory language when trust is broken

-Try to communicate your feelings in clear terms but avoid language that may sound accusatory.
+Try to communicate your feelings in clear terms but avoid language or words that may sound accusatory.
 To do this, consider using “I” statements.
 For example, instead of saying, “You lied to me about where you were”, consider saying, “I consider it to be dishonest when you told me…”.
 This can help ensure your communication remains constructive and not antagonistic.

 Research suggests that online therapy can be an efficacious method of addressing different types of relationship conflict, such as tension arising out of a breach of trust.
 For example, researchers in one study concluded that online therapy is as effective as in-person counseling for couples experiencing relationship distress.
 Participants in the study reported perceive that online therapy led to a strong therapeutic alliance and an increased ability to focus on their challenges.